11 min read · Buyer's Guide

 Most Grass Valley parcels are designated High or Very High FHSZ.
 Verify your specific parcel on the CAL FIRE / State Fire Marshal map before scoping.
 Designation triggers Chapter 7A requirements on substantial exterior remodel.

-Sierra Siding's typical Grass Valley Chapter 7A scope band runs $46,000-$82,000 for full WUI assembly on 2,200-3,200 sq ft Gold Country homes.
+The typical Grass Valley Chapter 7A scope band runs $46,000-$82,000 for full WUI assembly on 2,200-3,200 sq ft Gold Country homes.
 Historic preservation scope with substantial period detail can reach $115,000+.
-See [Hardie Siding Cost in Grass Valley](/resources/hardie-siding-cost-grass-valley) and [Fire-Resistant Siding Cost in Grass Valley](/resources/fire-resistant-siding-cost-grass-valley).
+See [what siding costs in California](/resources/siding-cost-california) and [Fire-Resistant Siding Cost in Grass Valley](/resources/fire-resistant-siding-cost-grass-valley).

 Yes — HardieShingle, HardiePlank in narrow reveals, and HardieTrim provide the full Gold Country vocabulary in non-combustible material.
 Exposed rafter tails require compromise (boxed eaves), but the rest of the period architectural language carries through cleanly.
 Most historic Grass Valley homes look essentially identical at curb view before and after Chapter 7A hardening.